-19. The IATTC has established, in accordance with its Resolution of June 2000, a Regional Register of Vessels authorized to fish in the Convention Area for species covered by the Convention.
-Participants should provide the Director with information concerning any change to their fleets.

-- 20. Participants should support FAO in the development of appropriate and compatible standards for records of fishing vessels. - 21.
-The IATTC should maintain a list of vessels of non-Participants fishing in a manner that undermines either the EPO Plan or other management measures adopted by the Commission.
+- 18. The IATTC has established, in accordance with its Resolution C-00-06 of June 2000, a Regional Register of Vessels authorized to fish in the Convention Area for species covered by the Convention and, in accordance with Resolution C-03-07, a list of longline fishing vessels over 24 meters authorized to operate in the eastern Pacific Ocean.
+CPCs and all participants in these fisheries should provide the Director with information concerning any change to their fleets. - 19.
+CPCs and all participants in these fisheries should support FAO in the development of appropriate and compatible standards for records of fishing vessels. - 20.
+The IATTC has established, in accordance with Resolution C-04-04, a list of vessels presumed to have carried out illegal, unreported and unregulated (IUU) fishing activities in the eastern Pacific Ocean.